Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

   </a>
 </p>

 Function components can be traced by importing the hooks from `react-hook-tracer` instead of `react`, and calling `useTracer()` at the the start of the function.
-The `useTracer` hook returns a `HookPanel` component that can be included in the rendering to show the component's hooks, as well as its state and props.
-A global `TraceLog` component will show the trace messages, and when hovered over will highlight the traced hook in the corresponding `HookPanel`.
+The `useTracer` hook returns a `TracePanel` component that can be included in the rendering to show the component's hooks, as well as its state and props.
+A global `TraceLog` component will show the trace messages, and when hovered over will highlight the traced hook in the corresponding `TracePanel`.

 ### Demo